General Terms & Conditions

 9.1 Termination for cause by Cheqroom.

-9.2 Termination for cause by a Party.
+9.3 Termination for cause by either Party.

 Either Party may terminate these GT&Cs by written notice to the other, effective as of the date of delivery of such notice, if the other Party becomes the subject of a voluntary or involuntary bankruptcy, insolvency or similar proceeding or otherwise liquidates or ceases to do business.

-9.3 Termination without cause by the Customer.
+9.4 Termination for convenience by the Customer.

-9.4 Consequences of termination.
+9.5 Consequences of termination.

 Article 10 - Confidentiality